sachinkr91/api-rest-meetings/docs/MeetingApi.md

 Update Endpoint Video/Audio State

 This endpoint allows you to update an individual endpoint’s ability to send audio or video, and also allows removing an endpoint from the meeting.
+Requires Meeting access token with moderator privileges

 ### Example
 ```python
 from __future__ import print_function
 import time